-Kennedy, a Republican, was the representative for North Carolina's 3rd congressional district from 1813 to 1815.
+Kennedy was the representative for North Carolina’s 3rd congressional district and was a Republican.
+He served from 1813 to 1815.

 From Oct 1803 to Mar 1815, Kennedy missed 37 of 820 roll call votes, which is 4.5%.
 This is better than the median of 18.4% among the lifetime records of representatives serving in Mar 1815.
 The chart below reports missed votes over time.

 |Oct 1803-Mar 1804||97||3||3.1%||12th|

 |Dec 1813-Apr 1814||110||4||3.6%||1st|